ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/js.md

 When using TypeScript, make sure it is at least [version 4.5](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-5.html), which enables [inline import and export syntax](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-5.html#type-modifiers-on-import-names).

+The client source code is available in the [ClickHouse-JS GitHub repository](https://github.com/ClickHouse/clickhouse-js).

 ## Environment requirements (Node.js)

 Node.js must be available in the environment to run the client.